Bartholomeus Eggers: Life

 Eggers continued to receive commissions from local and foreign patrons, both aristocratic as civil.
 The Elector of Brandenburg as well as Prince John Maurice remained important patrons.
-He made alterations to the tomb of Carl Hieronymus Baron of In- en Kniphuizen and Anna van Ewsum made by Rombout Verhulst in the Dutch Reformed church in Midwolde (Westerkwartier).
+He made alterations to the tomb of Carl Hieronymus Baron of In- en Kniphuizen and Anna van Ewsum made by Rombout Verhulst in the Dutch Reformed church in Midwolde.
 He added a statue of Georg Wilhelm van In- en Kniphuizen, Anna's second husband.
 In 1687 and 1688 he worked in Berlin to complete marble statues of twelve Electors of Brandenburg and four ancient and medieval emperors for the Berlin Palace.

 It is believed he died before 23 February 1692, probably in Amsterdam.

 Works

 Eggers was a versatile sculptor who worked in marble, stone and terracotta.
 He created mainly portrait statutes of contemporary sitters or historical figures, decorative architectural elements and statues, funerary sculptures, reliefs and statues of children and allegorical, biblical and mythological sculptures.